robocup-junior/rcj-soccersim/README.md

 1. Download [Webots](https://www.cyberbotics.com/#download)

-2. Clone this repository to your computer by running
+2. Clone this repository to your computer by downloading the ZIP file from [here](https://github.com/RoboCupJuniorTC/rcj-soccer-sim/archive/master.zip) or running

         git clone https://github.com/RoboCupJuniorTC/rcj-soccer-sim.git

+3. Soccer Sim needs Python version 3.7 (or higher).
+You can download it from [here](https://www.python.org/downloads/).

-3. Make sure the program will be executed by Python version 3.
-Set `python3` via `Tools > Preferences > Python command`
+4. In Webots, go to `Tools > Preferences > Python command` and set it to `python` or `python3`.

 4. Use Webots to open the downloaded `soccer.wbt` world located in the `worlds` directory (via `File > Open World`)